Offshore Disclosure Forms

 Failure to File Form 8891

-To learn more about the Voluntary Disclosure Program and any other options available to you, contact the dual-licensed Attorney-CPA’s at the law firm of Daniel Rosefelt & Associates, LLC, at (301) 656-4424 or reach out by completing our ten-second contact form.
+To learn more about the Voluntary Disclosure Program and any other options available to you, contact Rosefelt Tax Law at 866-995-0061 or reach out by completing our ten-second contact form.
 We serve clients from around the world from our offices in Bethesda, Maryland (Greater Washington D.C.
 Metro area), or from our satellite offices by appointment in Fairfax, Virginia and Saint Petersburg Florida.